usama-sadiq/COMP9417_20T2/README.md

 ### SUMMARY

 - Implement a ‘Transaction Fraud Prevention System’ leveraging machine learning models, which aims to predict whether a given financial transaction is ‘Fraudulent’ or ‘Valid’.

+#  UPCOMING CHANGES IN REPOSITORY

+- Self Reflection of the COMP9417 course as overall and individual self reflection for all the assessments of this course.